Ahilyabai Holkar: Administration

 In those times, the state's administration was two-sided, military and civil.
-The military side was again bifurcated, Tukoji Rao Holkar was the Subedar, and he had to serve Maratha.
+The military side was again bifurcated, Tukoji Rao Holkar was the Subedar, and he had to serve the Maratha.
 Devi Ahilyabai was outspoken, proclaiming her power by declaring, "I am the daughter-in-law of Malhar Rao".
 The Saranjamdar system established by Malhar Rao was efficient and was recognized by the Puna authorities.
 Saranjamdar was a "camp within a camp" complete by itself.
 The state records involuntarily reveal the diplomatic and administrative skills exhibited by Devi.
 Justice administration was soft but speedy, practical yet spiritual, restraining yet re-forming.

 She transformed Indore into a progressive city, and built industries and universities.
-The government of India issued a stamp on 25 August 1996 in celebration of the 200th death anniversary.
-The Indore airport is named after Devi Ahilya Bai Holkar Airport.
+The government of India issued a stamp on 25 August 1996 in celebration of her 200th death anniversary.
+The Indore airport is named after her.
 The city of Indore named the university Devi Ahilya Vishwavidyalaya.
-Not merely in her State but indeed in other parts of India she is credited with promoting activities including repair and additions to several famous temples such as Kashi Viswanath Mandir at Varanasi, Gouri Somnath Mandir at Chola and the construction of the famous Dashashwamedh Ghat at Banaras.
+Not merely in her state but indeed in other parts of India she is credited with promoting activities including repair and additions to several famous temples such as Kashi Viswanath Mandir at Varanasi, Gouri Somnath Mandir at Chola and the construction of the famous Dashashwamedh Ghat at Banaras.